FGDES/libFAUDES/README.md

 The <i>dev</i> branch is used for our ongoing development process.
 We typically only commit when test cases pass, but there may be temporally exceptions and we rarely validate in a Windows environment.
 We wont bother to increment version numbers or to set tages either.
 The
-<i>dev</i> branch is only of interest, if you plant to contribute to libFAUDES and want to
+<i>dev</i> branch is only of interest if you plant to contribute to libFAUDES and want to
 inspect latest features.
 In that case you most likely want to have your personal branch/fork based on the <i>dev</i> branch.